-iPhone beats out BlackBerry for enterprise usage, survey saysAlex Wagner - Deputy Managing Editor, News Desk
+iPhone beats out BlackBerry for enterprise usage, survey saysAlex Wagner - Editorial Director of News and Content

 BlackBerrys have long been the go-to smartphone for folks in the enterprise, but it looks like RIM's grip on the title of king of the workplace may be starting to slip.
 According to a survey completed by iPass for its Mobile Workforce Report, 45 percent of the total 2,300 workers polled said that they used an iPhone for their business needs in 2011, a jump from 31.1 percent in 2010.
 BlackBerry fell from the top spot in 2010 to second place with a 32.2 percent share of the workers polled.
 Meanwhile, Android saw its usage nearly double in 2010, going from 11.3 percent up to 21.3 percent in 2011, enough to finish in third place.
 Rounding out the pack is Symbian at 7.4 percent, Windows Mobile at 5.5 percent, and "Other" at 2.1 percent.

 Overall smartphone usage has also grown considerably, reports iPass, as 95 percent of mobile workers have a smartphone and 91 percent use their smartphones for work.
 These high numbers are thanks in part to the fact that many employers are adopting BYOS (bring your own smartphone) policies. iPass says that 42 percent of employees use their own smartphones for work, a figure that's up from 34 percent last year.
 It's not all good news, though, as the report shows that being connected all the time has led one in three workers to lose sleep over work and to one in four employees getting less than six hours of sleep per night.